Petar Baćović: Early life

 Petar Baćović was born in 1898 in Kalinovik, a village within the Bosnia Vilayet, a province of the Ottoman Empire that was occupied by Austria-Hungary in 1878.
 It is now in Bosnia and Herzegovina.
 His father Maksim was a clan chief.
 Prior to World War II, Baćović was a major in the Royal Yugoslav Army reserve.
 He also studied law, did legal work, and was a governor's notary immediately prior to the outbreak of war.

 World War II

 Ministry of Internal Affairs under Nedić

 From the summer of 1941, Baćović headed the cabinet of the Ministry of Internal Affairs for Milan Nedić's German-installed puppet Government of National Salvation in the German-occupied territory of Serbia.
 Chetnik leader Draža Mihailović, with no direct control over the many independent Chetnik bands throughout partitioned and occupied Yugoslavia, had been corresponding with some of their leaders via letter and courier.
 Following an agreement between Nedić and Mihailović, in April 1942 Baćović left Belgrade and went to join the Chetniks operating in eastern Bosnia, then part of the Axis puppet state, the Independent State of Croatia (Nezavisna Država Hrvatska, NDH).
-He was sent as Mihailović's permanent representative to Dobroslav Jevđević and Ilija Trifunović-Birčanin, the main spokesmen for the Chetnik bands in Herzegovina.
+He was sent as Mihailović's permanent representative to Dobroslav Jevđević and Ilija Trifunović-Birčanin, the main spokesmen for the Chetniks operating in Herzegovina.